doyubkim/fluid-engine-dev/INSTALL.md

 make
 ```

+> Again, use `make -j<num_threads>` flag to boost up the build performance by using multithreads.

 This will build entire codebase.
 To run the unit test, execute

 ```
 bin/unit_tests
 ```

+It should show all the tests are passing.

 ### Building from Windows